- How the Digital SAT is scored?

 - And for those who want to attend a community college, a score of 1000 – 1200 can also work.

-As College Board, themselves have clarified that a good SAT score is not a guarantee for admission to a good college or university.
-Your complete application should match complete college requirements like your overall profile, admission essays, GPA, etc.
+The College Board themselves have clarified that a good SAT score is not a guarantee for admission to a good college or university.
+Your complete application should align with the college's complete requirements, including your overall profile, admission essays, GPA, and other relevant details.

 Average SAT Scores for 20 Popular US Colleges